znzhao/ECO395M-HW-zz5339/Final Project/final_project.md

 ### Trend in popularity

 We also calculated the total streams of different song clusters by time.
-The following graph shows the trend in the total streams of different categories.
+The following graph demonstrates the trend in the total streams of different categories.

 <b> Figure8: trend in the total streams </b>

 ![](final_project_files/figure-markdown_github/trend-1.png)

-From this graph we can see that the stream of five types of songs doesn't change too much in a year.
-Cluster 1 music has more streams overall, due to the fact that there are more songs in this categories.
-There is a peak in the end of April in 2018 for cluster 1, and then the streams goes back to normal.
-From this graph we can also see that at the end of the year cluster 1 music is not as popular as in the middle of the year, but type 3 music becomes more and more popular, especially in july and the end of the year.
-The popularity of cluster 2, cluster 4 and cluster 5 music doesn't change too much in the whole year.
+From this graph it is demonstrated that the stream of five types of songs does not change too much in a year.
+Cluster 4 music has more streams overall, due to the fact that there are more songs in this categories.
+There is a peak in the end of April in 2018 for cluster 4, and then the streams goes back to normal.
+From this graph we can also see that at the end of the year cluster 4 music is not as popular as in the middle of the year, but type 5 music becomes more and more popular, especially in June and the end of the year.
+The popularity of cluster 1, cluster 2 and cluster 3 music doesn't change too much in the whole year.

 Conclusion
 ----------

-In each age, the popularity of songs reflects people's preference to music, which may differ from each era.
-To predict the success of a song, we need take care of the contemporaneous music preference.
+In each age, the popularity of songs reflects people's preference over different music, which may also differ from each era.
+To predict the success of a song, we need to take care of the contemporaneous music preference.
 In 2018, modern people are crazy about music elements of danceability, energy, liveness and so on.
 It seems that they are more likely to pursue the latest music.
-As a result, In order to predict the song's popularity trend in 2019, the first thing we need to do is to gather the information of public music preference next year.
+As a result, in order to predict the song's popularity trend in 2019, the first thing we need to do is to gather the information of public music preference next year.

-Traditionally music listeners explore songs by specific genre and artists.
-This confirmation bias, typically nurtured through years of artificial genre segmentation by media and artist reputation, could be limiting listeners from the songs that they really want to exposed to.
-The question of "why are we attracted to certain songs" is a philosophical discussion that is beyond the scope of our project here, but given the data from spotify data and our clustering method, we perhaps show that key, time signature and speed of the songs are some of the contributing factors to our inner biological working of what to like and dislike.
+Traditional music listeners explore songs by specific genre and artists.
+This confirmation bias, typically nurtured through years of artificial genre segmentation by media and artist reputation, could limit listeners from the songs that they really want to be expoed to.
+The question of "why are we attracted to certain songs" is a philosophical discussion that is beyond the scope of our project here, but given the data from Spotify data and our clustering method, we perhaps show that key, time signature and speed of the songs are some of the contributing factors to our inner biological working of what to like and dislike.
 Then, our basic recommendation system, most likely already used by music industry like Spotify, could recommend songs not by mere genre and artist names, but also by specific keys and time signatures each listener is attracted to, subconsciously.